 Battery Life

 Both watches charge in about 1-2 hours.
-Neither battery life is exceptional, but TickTalk’s extra day of runtime means less worrying about a dead watch at school.
+Neither battery life is exceptional, but TickTalk’s higher published rating gives it more margin for school days.

 Pricing Breakdown